The Comey Firing May Be the Beginning of the End of the Trump Administration

 Donald Trump’s firing of James Comey last night has met criticism from both sides of the aisle, but the lawmakers calling for the investigation of Trump’s ties to Russia to be moved to an independent prosecutor are overwhelmingly Democrats.
 Is this, as some experts fear, the end of the Russia investigation?

-The axing of James Comey will not be the end of the Russian investigation.
-But it may be the beginning of the end of the Trump Administration.
+The axing of James Comey will not be the end of the Russia investigation.
+But it may be the beginning of the end of the Trump administration.

 Anyone in criminal jeopardy will be out to save his or her own butt, not to protect Donald J. Trump.
 This includes Michael Flynn — whom Trump is trying to hush up by continuing to sing his praises in public, presumably because Flynn knows enough to blackmail Trump (just as Russia knew enough to blackmail Flynn).
 My guess is that Flynn, who took such delight in calling for Hillary Clinton to be locked up, does not want to go to prison.
 Nor, I imagine, do the other White House hands who may be implicated in the 18-day gap that separated Sally Yates’s informing the White House counsel Don McGahn that Flynn was lying about his dealings with the Russian ambassador Sergey Kislyak and Flynn’s exit.